Table of Contents

 Plakats are the most popular category of short-finned betta fish that closely resemble wild bettas.
 They are known for their robust health and are not hindered by their fins like long-finned bettas.
 Plakats have compact fins, which make them excellent swimmers.
 They are closer to the natural type of bettas and are strongly recommended for beginners starting their betta hobby.

 An interesting fact about plakats is that they are more social and interactive with their owners and other tank mates.
-Currently, mine is coexisting peacefully with a mystery snail and Amano shrimp.
+Currently, mine is coexisting peacefully with a mystery snail and amano shrimp.
+Being having shorter fins, they are less prone to fin damage.
+Their males can be more aggressive.

 They combine the beauty of various tail types with the practicality and health benefits of shorter fins, making them a popular choice among betta enthusiasts.
 Their sub-categories are;